LearningLocker/docs/src/http-aggregation.md

 }
 ```

+#### Matching With Improved Performance
+You may find that changing the match stage can vary the time it takes a query to run, especially when you have a large number of statements.
+You can take advantage of database indexes to improve performance, more information is available about [using indexes in the match stage via Mongo's documentation](https://docs.mongodb.com/manual/core/aggregation-pipeline/#pipeline-operators-and-indexes).
+If utilising indexes doesn't have the required performance improvement, you can instead utilise our [Connection HTTP Interface](../http-connection) or [BI tools](../guides-retrieving).

 ### Limit Stage
 For example, to limit the interface to returning 1 statement, you can use the following request.
 You can find out more about the [limit stage via the Mongo documentation](https://docs.mongodb.com/manual/reference/operator/aggregation/limit/).